MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgDriveRoot.md

----
+﻿---
 external help file: Microsoft.Graph.Files-help.xml Module Name: Microsoft.Graph.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.files/get-mgdriveroot
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Get-MgDriveRoot

 ## SYNOPSIS
-Retrieve the metadata for a driveItem in a drive by file system path or ID.item-id is the ID of a driveItem.
+Retrieve the metadata for a driveItem in a drive by file system path or ID.\nitem-id is the ID of a driveItem.
 It may also be the unique ID of a SharePoint list item.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaDriveRoot](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaDriveRoot?view=graph-powershell-beta)

 ## SYNTAX